mohsinoffline/wp-twilio-core/README.md

 <h5>Copyright</h5>
 Plugin created by <a href="http://themebound.com/shop/wp-twilio-core/">Themebound</a>.

-Disclaimer: This plugin is not directly supported by Twilio,Inc. Please do not contact them for support as they will not be able to help you with it.
-All logos and trademarks are the property of their respective owners.
+Disclaimer: This plugin is not affiliated with or supported by Twilio,Inc. All logos and trademarks are the property of their respective owners.